 - Compare the results with the problem description you made in step one and see if the expectations have been met.

-- Solve any problems that remain.
+- Solve any remaining problems.

 - Feel free to share your experiences with others!